Index of Posts

 Prayer: Father, establish your Church according to your Word so that she may be rightly ordered to bring you glory.
 Amen.

 The Minor Prophets in Sola's "Old Places, New Faces" series is a twelve lesson study that peeks at each of the dozen books we call the minor prophets, books that are often forgotten or neglected.
-Yet, their messages are deeply relevant for today's believer.
+Yet, their messages are deeply relevant for today's believers.
 The prophetical books contain God's call upon His followers of every century.
 These exhortations are either calls to positive actions that honor God or warnings to stop attitudes and behaviors that dishonor Him.
 As we rediscover these profound words, we will be reminded of what it means to follow and obey God, as well as be challenged to live a life that glorifies God in greater and more significant ways.